 The ritual was simple.
 You stood in a line with your teammates, arranged by jersey number or alphabetically or by whatever system the athletic director came up with that morning.
 The announcer read your name, maybe your position, maybe your plans for next year.
 You walked to mid-court or midfield with your parents.
 The crowd clapped.
 Your mom cried.
 Your dad shook your hand like a man — or hugged you like one if your team had just won.

-Nobody had a phone out.
+Nobody had a phone out — this was high school sports in the 1990s, the last generation before the internet changed everything.
 The only record of the night was the team photo and whatever grainy footage someone's dad captured on a camcorder from 1992.
 The VHS tape sat on a shelf for fifteen years before anyone watched it again.
 And honestly?
 That was enough.
 The moment existed for you and the people in that room.
 It didn't need to be posted.

 Senior Night, 2026 Edition